Rock & Rule: Release

 Prior to its completion, Rock & Rule was picked up by Hollywood film studio MGM/UA in April 1983.
-However, they did not care about the animated feature and gave it only an extremely small limited release in theatres.
+However, they did not care about the animated feature and gave it only an extremely small limited release in theatres on April 15, 1983.
 Due to some scenes involving adult themes such as sexuality and profanity, the film was uniquely marketed.

 Alternative versions

 American

-The American distributor, MGM/UA Entertainment Company, disliked Greg Salata, who voiced Omar, and insisted that he would be re-dubbed by an actor with name recognition, along with several edits being made to the film.
-Paul Le Mat was cast and Omar's obscenities were written out.
+The American distributor, MGM/UA Entertainment Company, disliked Greg Salata, who voiced Omar, and insisted that he would be re-dubbed by an actor with name recognition, along with several edits being made to the film, such as some scenes being shortened, dialogue being redubbed and a slightly different ending.
+Paul Le Mat was cast and most scenes involving Omar were altered to tone down his obscenities.
 The prologue was also altered, giving a reason why the characters are part animal.
-Released through United Artists in April 1983, the revised film was unable to find an audience at the box office.
+Released through United Artists in April 1983, the revised film was unable to find an audience at the box office, grossing only $30,379.
 It was this chopped version that quickly found its way to VHS and LaserDisc.

 Canadian

-The film was initially broadcast on the Canadian Broadcasting Corporation in 1985 (uncut and including parental warnings).
-In 1988, the Canadian Broadcasting Corporation began airing the original cut, which featured extra footage, a different, clearer audio mix, the original voice of Omar, original shots that had been replaced by alternate footage, and the shot of Zip regaining consciousness at the conclusion.
+The American version of the film was initially broadcast on the Canadian Broadcasting Corporation in 1985 (uncut and including parental warnings).
+In 1988, the Canadian Broadcasting Corporation began airing the original cut, which featured extra footage, a different, clearer audio mix, the original voice of Omar, original shots that had been replaced by alternate footage, and a shot of Zip regaining consciousness at the conclusion.